Tax Technology Resource Center

 See more on business intelligence and data analytics and how technology is being used to transform other aspects of the accounting/audit profession.

-- Planning & Tax Advisory Services: Technology is rapidly evolving, and competitors are moving swiftly to take advantage of the tax relationships with clients.
+- Tax and Financial Planning Services: Technology is rapidly evolving, and competitors are moving swiftly to take advantage of the tax relationships with clients.
 This resource hub has the tools and information you need to stay ahead of the change.

-- Technology for a Planning & Tax Advisory Services Business: This overview contains tips on how to approach and implement various types of software in your practice.
+- Technology for a Tax and Financial Planning Services Business: This overview contains tips on how to approach and implement various types of software in your practice.